-• ASB Offices Plans and runs student government
+ASB Offices Plans and runs student government

-Blood Drive Class Officers & Cabinets Opportunity in fall and spring to donate blood for the Puget Sound Blood Center Plan dances, fund raise and other activities throughout the year for their class positive role models not only for their "little buddy" but for the entire CHS community.
+• Blood Drive Opportunity in fall and spring to donate blood for the Puget Sound Blood Center Class Officers & Cabinets Plan dances, fund raise and other activities throughout the year for their class

-• Bruin Buddies CHS athletes are matched with elementary students.
-Our players are encouraged to be
+CHS athletes are matched with elementary students.
+Our players are encouraged to be • Bruin Buddies positive role models not only for their "little buddy" but for the entire CHS community.

-Participates with the Marching Band in parades, field productions and Guard competitions
+•Color Guard/Winter Guard Participates with the Marching Band in parades, field productions and Guard competitions

-Color Guard/Winter Guard Dad's Night Participates with the Marching Band in parades, fie Night out at a boys' game for Dad and his student
+•Dad's Night Night out at a boys' game for Dad and his student

-•Fall/Spring Drama Productions Opportunity to be a part of a school play through acting, sets, costumes, lighting, etc.

-• Food Drive/Giving Tree School wide involvement to provide food and gifts for over 100 families during the holidays
+•Fall/Spring Drama Productions Opportunity to be a part of a school play through acting, sets, costumes, lighting, etc. • Food Drive/Giving Tree School wide involvement to provide food and gifts for over 100 families during the holidays